The range will be closing at 6:00PM on Friday, Dec 20th.

 failure to feed malfunction in a pistol

-Failure to feed happens when a cartridge doesn’t fully enter the chamber.
-Misfeeds in semi-automatic firearms are often due to damaged magazine feed lips, weak mag springs, and dirt or grease accumulation around the chamber, as well as improperly seated magazines or faulty cartridges.
+A misfeed occurs when a cartridge doesn’t enter the chamber fully.
+This is a common issue with semi-automatics and is usually caused by damaged magazine feed lips, weak springs, or dirt around the chamber, as well as as well as improperly seated magazines or faulty cartridges.

 How to Fix Failure to Feed in a Pistol